michaelfranzl/minnie-janus/demo/README.md

 A minimal example demonstrating how you can use `minnie-janus` with the `echotest` plugin shipped with `janus-gateway`.

-The demo has been manually tested and confirmed working with `janus-gateway` versions 0.7, 0.8 and 0.9.

 It will show two video elements on an otherwise empty page.
 On the left: the local raw audio/video directly coming from the web cam; and on the right: the audio/video echoed back by the server.